solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_istio_mtls/_index.md

 This guide was tested with Istio 1.6.6 and 1.7.
 For older versions of Istio, see [here]({{% versioned_link_path fromRoot="/guides/integrations/service_mesh/gloo_istio_mtls/older_istio_versions/" %}}).

-### Gloo versions
+### Gloo Edge versions

-This guide was tested with Gloo v1.5.0-beta25.
+This guide was tested with Gloo Edge v1.5.0-beta25.

 {{% notice warning %}}

-The Gloo integration with Istio 1.6.x requires Gloo version 1.4.10, or 1.5.0-beta25 or higher.
+The Gloo Edge integration with Istio 1.6.x requires Gloo Edge version 1.4.10, or 1.5.0-beta25 or higher.

 {{% /notice %}}